centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-stream-connector.md

 ### The init() function to get parameters and create the queue

-In this case, the **init()** function creates the queue with parameters defined by users in the web interface or users’ default parameters already defined in the queue.
+In this case, the **init()** function creates the queue with parameters defined by users in the web interface or uses default parameters already defined in the queue.
 This alternative is managed by the queue constructor.

 ```LUA